alphauslabs/tmpdocs/docs/guides/aws-query-costs.md

     Check out the JSON request format [here](https://alphauslabs.github.io/blueapidocs/#/Cost/Cost_ReadCosts) to know more about the `bluectl awscost get --raw-input '{...}'` command's supported parameters.

 !!! tip "Tip #2"
-    If your `--raw-input` is getting longer and is becoming difficult to read, you can write it in a file, and reference that file in your command.
+    If your `--raw-input` is getting longer and is becoming difficult to read, you can write it in a file, and then reference that file in your command.
 For example,
     ```sh
     # This is your query file.
     $ cat /tmp/query.json